sirech/homepage2/src/pages/articles/2021-01-26-what-does-the-nginx-ingress-controller-actually-do/index.md

 ## NGINX

 NGINX is the Swiss Army Knife of delivering content.
-It serves static assets, it works as a reverse proxy.
+It serves static assets.
+It works as a reverse proxy.
 It can be modded with [Lua](https://blog.cloudflare.com/pushing-nginx-to-its-limit-with-lua/).
 It can probably run on toasters.

 Naturally, there are a million different configuration options.
 Let's focus on what we need.
 We're using NGINX as a reverse proxy.
-It gets an http request, and it sends it to the right application based on that.
+It gets an HTTP request, and it sends it to the right application based on that.
 We need an entrypoint that can specify URLs, a way of defining downstream applications, and a connection between the two of them.
 Two directives will suffice:

 - **server**
 - **upstream**